This article will discuss the 14 best Wavetable hardware synthesizers available in the market, for any genre.

 It brings some great sound design capabilities in very compact and unique packaging.
 For example, it has a one-of-a-kind poly aftertouch flat keyboard with only two octaves, 16 different oscillator modes, five switchable sound engines, and Noise engineering-based oscillator modes.

 Arturia offers companion software for preset management and more control on the device.
-One can also connect a larger LED/LCD screen to visually monitor the sound design process.ย ย
+One can also connect a larger LED/LCD screen to visually monitor the sound design process.

 Key Features:

-- Futuristic design
+• Futuristic design

-Microfreak features a useful and visually pleasing OLED screen that provides good visual feedback for the selected parameter, preset names, waveshape changes, etc. In addition, it has a matrix knob that lets you assign the target and source for modulations (like Envelope, LFO, CycEnv, Press, Key/Arp, etc.).
-Similarly, it has many knobs and buttons for various functions built in unconventional styles. - 12 Oscillator Engines
+In addition, it has a matrix knob that lets you assign the target and source for modulations (like Envelope, LFO, CycEnv, Press, Key/Arp, etc.).
+Similarly, it has many knobs and buttons for various functions built in unconventional styles.

 Arturia has packed twelve sound design engines, including wavetable, virtual analog, FM, Waveshaper, Formant, Additive, Modal, Chords, Speech, Karplus, Formant Engine, and Modal resonator.
-Furthermore, for each of these, the timbre, shape, and other characteristics of sounds can be edited. - The All New Touch Surface
+Furthermore, for each of these, the timbre, shape, and other characteristics of sounds can be edited.

 The design team behind Microfreak deserves full points for innovation as they have created this sensitive touch keyboard, which you could play faster than a regular keyboard.
 However, it could take some time to get used to it if you have the habit of playing on a regular keyboard.
-Also, you cannot lay your fingers on the keyboard without triggering any note(s) on it.

 Pros:

 Microfreak is priced at about $300, which is a great price point, given the value one can derive from this device.
-Next, the chords oscillator is an interesting feature that you can use, which gives a four-voice chord as its output, for which we can select the chord we want to output using the wave knob, and the Timbre knob could select the inversions.ย
+Next, the chords oscillator is an interesting feature that you can use, which gives a four-voice chord as its output, for which we can select the chord we want to output using the wave knob, and the Timbre knob could select the inversions.

 With so many different sound engines, the synth serves multiple synth purposes.
 We can easily switch between these different sound design algorithms, which is great for the creative aspect of it to inspire new ideas, especially during creative blocks.

 Further, the rear of the machine offers a wide range of connectivity, including MIDI, USB, CV out, Gate out, Pressure out, and Clock in/out.
-Lastly, itโs light in weight and small in size, making it extremely portable.
+Lastly, it’s light in weight and small in size, making it extremely portable.

-Thereโs no external audio input, which is a shame because the analog filter is really good and could have been used on different samples and recordings.
+There’s no external audio input, which is a shame because the analog filter is really good and could have been used on different samples and recordings.
 Moreover, the build quality is not great due to its plastic packaging and fragile keybed.
-Finally, it sounds too โdigitalโ sonically, given it is primarily a digital synthesizer.ย
+Finally, it sounds too “digital” sonically, given it is primarily a digital synthesizer.

-Modal Argon 8
+7. Modal Argon 8

 Modal Argon 8 is an 8-voice and 37-key polyphonic wavetable hardware synthesizer.

-Itโs an expansive synthesizer with 100+ effects presets, including Chorus, Flanger, Lo-fi, Tremolo, Rotary, Delay, and Reverb.
+It’s an expansive synthesizer with 100+ effects presets, including Chorus, Flanger, Lo-fi, Tremolo, Rotary, Delay, and Reverb.
 It has many knobs, buttons/switches, and a display screen to support the process.
 In addition, there are 500 memory slots (with 300 factory presets) that you can utilize to store, process, and manipulate sounds.

 Key Features: